Proposed capital reduction plan was 'not a guaranteed outcome' of Income-Allianz deal: Income chairman

 SINGAPORE: A capital reduction plan was “not a guaranteed outcome” of the now-aborted Income-Allianz deal as it required multiple approvals, which would have acted as safeguards to ensure that Income Insurance’s financial position would not be weakened, Income's chairman Ronald Ong said on Tuesday (Jun 24).

-Mr Ong, who was speaking at an annual general meeting held at The Star Theatre, also mentioned that the local insurer is keeping its options open and continues to explore different share liquidity options, which can include a share buyback programme.
+Mr Ong was speaking at the company's first annual general meeting since the deal was aborted.
+He told shareholders that Income is keeping its options open and continues to explore different share liquidity options, which may include a share buyback programme.

 The annual general meeting, which started at around 5.30pm, was not open to the media.